-The West Midlands Regional Assembly as Regional Planning Body requested and made a case to the Secretary of State to extend the period of any of the policies within the saved Structure Plan.
+The West Midlands Regional Assembly as Regional Planning Body requested that the Council made a case to the Secretary of State to extend the period of any of the policies within the saved Structure Plan.

 The County Council provided its advice to the Regional Assembly as to which policies ought to be saved.
 This was considered by the Assembly’s Regional Planning Partnership at the meeting held on the 15th March 2007.

 The provisions of the Planning and Compulsory Purchase Act state that the transition period during which a saved policy would continue to be saved would come to an end either at the end of three years, or when a new policy expressly replaces it, whichever comes first.
-However, the Secretary of State directed that in the case of the Warwickshire Structure Plan the first of the above conditions does not apply and as such the policies remain saved until replaced by new policies.
-So the question of expiry does not apply to the structure plan policies.
+However, the Secretary of State directed that in the case of the Warwickshire Structure Plan the first of the above conditions did not apply so the question of expiry did not apply to the structure plan policies.

 The Localism Act received Royal assent on 15th November 2011.
-The Act provides the Secretary of State with power to make an Order to revoke the saved Structure Plan policies.
-The Secretary of State has not used that power yet, so at present the saved structure plans remain part of the development plan.
-However, the National Planning Policy Framework (NPPF) states that in the case of development plan policies adopted before 2004 due weight should be given to the policies according to their degree of consistency with the NPPF framework i.e. the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given.
+The Act provided the Secretary of State with power to make an Order to revoke the saved Structure Plan policies.
+Up to that point, the National Planning Policy Framework (NPPF) stated that in the case of development plan policies adopted before 2004 due weight should be given to the policies according to their degree of consistency with the NPPF framework i.e. the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given.

 The Warwickshire Structure Plan downloads